 The most obvious example of this are the new “last mile” delivery mechanisms like contactless curbside, ship-from-store, and home delivery.
 Will they last?
 Experts suggest so, in which case retailers will quickly need to deploy processes and systems to ensure these new service delivery models can be maintained profitably.
 New engagement models that support social distancing and personalization opportunities that streamline the path to purchase are also likely to emerge.
 Video shopping and private shopping appointments are two examples that seem to be gaining momentum.

 Demand for Culture and People Leadership Has Never Been Greater

-The stress and uncertainty of this unprecedented time has created a new opportunity for strong leadership and the comfort of community.
+The stress and uncertainty of this unprecedented time have created a new opportunity for strong leadership and the comfort of the community.
 By all accounts, employees are distracted, scared, and overwhelmed.
 They’ll need reassurance and renewed confidence to be able to serve customers well under the stress of this new environment, particularly as they acclimate.

 Keep in mind this is also the moment your biggest and most strategic asset (your people!) can really shine.
 After so many weeks of isolation, customers will need a friendly face and someone to talk to.
 Your associates can only offer that helping hand if they feel supported and confident themselves.
 That leads us to four critical components to any restart plan that will prepare your associates or their moment:

 - Give your employees what they need to feel safe at work